voliaanyk/Ant-Colony-Opt-and-Simulated-Annealing-for-Traveling-Salesman-Problem/documented-design.md

 $\Delta\tau_{ij}^{(k)}$ is a change in the pheremone level of the edge from i to j, contributed by ant k

+#### Pseudo code

+initialise artificial ants

+set pheromone levels to small random values

+for each iteration:

+    for each ant:

+    choose starting city randomly

+    while there are cities not in the route:

+    choose the next city that is not yet in the route randomly using the probabilistic function described in**Route Construction**

+    calculate the length of the ant's route

+    calculate pheromone contribution as described in**Comparison**

+    for each edge:

+    deacrease pheromone value by the evaporation rate

+    add the ants' pheromone contibution as desrcibed in**Update**

+    best solution = best(best solution, best ants' route in the iteration)

+    *visualise the current best solution*

+return the best solution

 #### Varying parameters

 Number of ants, iterations, $\alpha$, $\beta$, $\eta_{ij}$, $Q$, $\rho$ are input parameters of ACO, so varying them can increase or decrease the algorithm performance, and they need to be tuned individually for each TSP problem instance.